jikurata/events/README.md

 - Implement option to define the handler id.

 **v2.3.3**
-- EventEmitter can now be set as a global reference by providing an id in its constructor.<br>
+- EventEmitter can now be set as a global reference by providing an id in its constructor.

 **v2.3.2**
 - Implemented *isEnabled* property for EventEmitter.
 When isEnabled is falsy, EventEmitter will suppress all emits.
-Registering and unregistering events will still occur regardless of this setting.<br>
+Registering and unregistering events will still occur regardless of this setting.

 **v2.3.1**
-- An issue where certain EventEmitter methods would throw an error when passed an invalid event name has been fixed.<br>
+- An issue where certain EventEmitter methods would throw an error when passed an invalid event name has been fixed.

 **v2.3.0**
 - Event objects now have the property *isActive* to determine whether an Event should execute its handlers or not.
 This property is set to true by default.
 - The EventEmitter can toggle an Event's *isActive* property by using the *subscribe*() and *unsubscribe*() methods.
 - The EventEmitter can now kill Events using the *unregister*() method.
-This will remove an Event, along with all of its handlers.<br>
+This will remove an Event, along with all of its handlers.